Viable bounce from non-minimal inflation: Summary conclusions

-From a model building perspective, as this is the first attempt to construct a new kind of viable bouncing model, there arise a few issues as well.
-First of all, the issue of degeneracy of inflationary paradigm persists here as well, as by this method of construction, any inflationary model can be converted into a bouncing model.
-As a result, many inflationary model satisfying the observations leads to a similar number of bouncing models also satisfy the same constraint.
-Second, it is seriously questioned whether the bouncing theory can even be observed, as many claim that conformally connected theories are indistinguishable.
+From a model-building perspective, as this is the first attempt to construct a new kind of viable bouncing model, a few issues arise as well.
+First of all, the issue of the degeneracy of the inflationary paradigm persists here as well, as, by this method of construction, any inflationary model can be converted into a bouncing model.
+As a result, many inflationary models satisfying the observations lead to a similar number of bouncing models that also satisfy the same constraint.
+Second, it is seriously questioned whether the bouncing theory can even be observed, as many claims that conformally connected theories are indistinguishable.
 But because the additional matter content affects the reheating scenarios differently in the two different theories (which has already been mentioned before), this constraint can help distinguish between the inflationary theory and the bouncing theory.
+Third, one can notice that the $f_b(\phi)$ is extremely small, and as a result, one can think of the model to suffer due to the strong gravity problem.
+However, this concern has properly been addressed in Refs. \cite{Ageeva:2022asq, Ageeva:2022fyq}.

 Let's make a few last points about the range of our upcoming efforts.
 First, by definition, the parameter $\alpha$ can have any value, including a negative value.
-Only during the reheating epoch can the impact of selecting various values of $\alpha$ be seen, which has been discussed before.
-Second, conformal transformation was used to construct the new model; however, arbitrary field redefinition, such as disformal transformation, can also be used in a manner that is analogous.
+This has been discussed before.
+Second, the conformal transformation was used to construct the new model; however, arbitrary field redefinition, such as disformal transformation, can also be used in a manner that is analogous.
 Thirdly, and perhaps most significantly, the entire mechanism can be considered a novel method for building models, allowing one to select another formalism, e.g., the Palatini formalism, as well.
 As a result, the strategy we use in this work not only aids in building bouncing models but also offers a fresh perspective on how to link various theories with various dynamics.